shreyadatar/AMIA19_W22_large_scale_nlp/docs/argo_cheatsheet.md

 ```

-## List pods in the workflow status
+## Dashboard to list pods in the workflow status

 ```
 argo get xxx-workflow-name-xxx #use the workflow id returned from the 'submit' command above